 - Pushing off your foot hard to accelerate quickly

-Sports and activities that require fast turns, pivots, quick acceleration, and extended strides can strain and injure the sartorius muscle.
-These include:
+- Sports and activities that require fast turns, pivots, quick acceleration, and extended strides

 - If you habitually sit with your legs up, occasionally drop them down and rest your feet on the floor.
 Even better, get up and walk around.

-- Before walking, jogging, running, exercise, and participation in sports, take time to warm up and do some light stretches.
+- Before walking, jogging, running, exercise, or participating in sports, take time to warm up and do some light stretches.

 - When walking on slick surfaces, pay attention to your steps.
-Don't fall!
+Don’t slip, don’t fall!